fabriziogiordano/policy/terms-of-service.md

 Links/External Sites and Resources
 ----------------------------------

 Vimeo or its users may post links to other sites (including through ads).
 In addition, other sites may make mention of Vimeo or link to vimeo.com.
-Those sites are operated by other people or companies, so we can't be responsible for the content, goods or services offered on such sites.
+Those sites are operated by other people or companies, so we can’t be responsible for the content, goods or services offered on such sites.
 There are some weird sites out there - proceed with caution.

 The Services and certain Submissions may contain, and other users or third parties may provide, advertisements for or links to other World Wide Web sites or resources.
 These sites and resources are not controlled by VIMEO, and the mere existence of the link on the Vimeo Site does not imply an endorsement or sponsorship by VIMEO.
 External Web sites and resources are not subject to these Terms and Conditions or the VIMEO Privacy Policy, and may be subject to other terms and conditions or policies posted therein.
 Because VIMEO has no control over such sites and resources, you acknowledge and agree that VIMEO is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any Submission, advertising, products, or other materials on or available from such sites or resources.
 You further acknowledge and agree that VIMEO shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any Submission, goods or services available on or through any external site or resource.
 Your use of external sites or resources is at your own risk.